ATV's aerial positioning tests

-All these tests are investigating the effect of positioning on an aerial installation`s gain (that is to say the amount of signal it collects) and they prove conclusively that the position of an aerial can be vital to its effectiveness.
+All these tests are investigating the effect of positioning on an aerial installation’s gain (using the definition the amount of signal it collects) and they prove conclusively that the position of an aerial can be vital to its effectiveness.
 The tests on this page are all outside but aerial positioning can be even more critical in a loft, and in a loft the optimum position can even vary between aerials !
-I say can be, rather than always, because the adage that RF (radio frequency) is a black art it`s not a science, is demonstrated time and time again in this section.
-I think Bill Wright`s comment about RF is apposite :
+I say can be, rather than always, because the adage that RF (radio frequency) is a black art it’s not a science, is demonstrated time and time again in this section.
+I think Bill Wright’s comment about RF is apposite :

 What can be established is the basic principle that an aerial will almost always operate most effectively high up and in free space, i.e far from any other objects which affect RF.

 Notes.
 All test results are averages of at least two readings.
 The figures are for peak reading for analogue channels or integrated channel power (over the 8MHz bandwidth) for the digital channels.
 This is purely of academic interest because we are only interested in the difference between the readings in any of the tests.
 No account is taken of possible multipath effects because there is no objective measure of that, and it would take too long to do it anyway !

 Incorrectly Fitted Cradle